SERVICES

 When should I update my policy?

-Your life is always changing, and there are certain events that happen that should trigger you to have a look at your insurance policies to make sure that you are still covered for all your needs.
-A good financial practice is to update your policy yearly as your premiums increase, but the following are also good factors to trigger you to update your policy:
+Your life is constantly changing, and certain events should prompt you to review your insurance policies to ensure that you are adequately covered for your needs.
+A good financial practice is to review your policy annually, as premiums may increase.

 Can I skip a premium?

-You can skip a premium as long as you do not skip more than 3 premiums within the first 3 years of your policy.
+Yes.
+You are allowed to skip a premium provided that you do not skip more than three premiums within the first three years of your policy.

 How can I continue with my premium payments if I am no longer working for a company that deducted my stop order.

-You may change your payment method to bank debit order to continue with premium payments.
-You are welcome to contact our individual contact centre at 0860 724 724 to have a chat with one of our expert consultants who will gladly assist you.
+You may change your payment method to a bank debit order to continue paying your premiums.
+Please contact the Client Engagement Centre on 0860 724 724, where a consultant will gladly assist you.

 Why do I need a beneficiary?

-Appointing a beneficiary for the proceeds of your policy is important.
-This ensures that the money is paid out in a reasonable amount of time once a claim arises.
-If a beneficiary is not chosen, Metropolitan as the insurer will have to follow a process to decide who the proceeds should be paid to.
-We may request additional documentation to finalise the claim, this will then delay the payment of a claim.
+Appointing a beneficiary for the proceeds of your policy is important as it ensures that the benefit is paid out within a reasonable time once a claim arises.
+If a beneficiary is not nominated, Metropolitan must follow a legal process to determine who the proceeds should be paid to, which may result in delays and additional documentation requirements.

 What family circumstances can affect my funeral policy?